kalliope-project/kalliope/Docs/installation.md

 ## Get a starter configuration
 We create some starter configuration that only need to be downloaded and then started.
-Those repositories provides you a basic structure to start playing with kalliope.
+Those repositories provide you a basic structure to start playing with kalliope.
 We recommend you to clone one of them and then go to the next section.

 - [French starter config](https://github.com/kalliope-project/kalliope_starter_fr)
 - [English starter config](https://github.com/kalliope-project/kalliope_starter_en)